shameemreza/assistify-for-woocommerce/readme.txt

 Yes!
 Assistify has deep integration with WooCommerce Subscriptions, allowing customers to manage their subscriptions through chat and giving store owners subscription analytics.

+= Does it work with WooCommerce Bookings? =

+Yes!
+Assistify has deep integration with WooCommerce Bookings, allowing store owners to manage bookings via chat (view today's schedule, search bookings, analytics) and customers can view their bookings, check availability, and cancel appointments.

+= Does it work with WooCommerce Memberships? =

+Yes!
+Assistify has deep integration with WooCommerce Memberships, allowing store owners to manage memberships via chat (view members, analytics, expiring memberships) and customers can view their membership status, benefits, and cancel memberships.

 = Is it GDPR compliant? =

 Yes.
 The plugin includes consent management, data export, and data erasure capabilities.
 Customer consent is required before chat, and all data handling follows GDPR requirements.